matloff/revisit/README.md

-# revisit: an R Package for Statistical Reproducibility and Alternate Analysis
+# revisit: a "Statistical Audit" for Statistical Reproducibility and Alternate Analysis

 ### The reproducibility crisis